 Long story short I made it through the operation.
 Phew!
 Even though I Iooked like a beat up boxer I laughed to myself – well no-one sees my face on stage when I have become the badger anyway.

-The euphoria post surgery turned into a number of songs even madder than I could previously imagine.
+The euphoria post-surgery turned into a number of songs even madder than I could previously imagine.
 A few years on I suddenly have a young family and that has provided a huge amount of inspiration for songs.
-Mainly about the comical side to all the frustrations that come with children invading and disrupting my life.
-So I made a record that is driven by a sort of pre mid-life crisis- however I enjoy such wildly swinging emotions.
-My purpose in life is to write and play and save people like my badger has saved me.
+You know, children invading and disrupting my life ( in their lovely way…!)
+But also music about misspent youth and all my continued comical angst with people.
+So I made a record that is driven by a sort of pre mid-life crisis.
+And I enjoy such wildly swinging emotions.
+Luckily it turns out so does the typical excitable Badgertrap fan.

 I received a lot of support from friends, family and fans over the years and we share pains.
 We laugh together as the words spill out of my mouth.
 Rebellious as ever.

-And badgertrap’s latest adventures in lo-fi are captured in this collection: Man Shed Head Crisis.
+And Badgertrap’s latest adventures in lo-fi are captured in this collection: Man Shed Head Crisis.